-If it wishes to perform a song not previously listed on the entry, a contestant is required to provide documentation of cleared music as specified on the contest entry form [CJ-20 to the contest administrator prior to the start of the competition.
-In no case shall song title clearances be accepted after the start of the contest.
+If it wishes to perform a song not previously listed on the entry, a contestant is required to provide documentation of cleared music as specified on the contest entry form [CJ-20] to the contest administrator prior to the start of the competition.
+Any songs performed without being listed on the entry form or without documentation being provided to the contest administrator will be investigated by the DRCJ (at any contest other than international) or by the panel chairman (at international contests).